Companion to the Dean Wolfe YouTube channel | Album Reviews, Articles & Insights

 Amarok's been around since 2001.
 They started out inspired by bands like Mike Oldfield and Pink Floyd, but they've added ambient and folk elements to create something truly unique."Hope" is the result of 25 years of musical growth, and it's packed with ten creative tracks.

-The prog dog score is 4 1/2 paws out of 5 on this very cool album.
+The prog dog score is 4 1/2 bones out of 5 on this very cool album.
 If you're looking for something new and inspiring to listen to, give "Hope" a spin.
 It's a polished, well-crafted soulful album full of power, emotion, and strong musicianship.
 Fave tracks: "Don't Surrender" with its beautiful soaring unique chorus and the instrumental track "Perfect Run" which is just perfect.

 Amarok is: Marta Wojtas | Michal Wojtas | Kornel Popławski | Konrad Zieliński